reygunr/CS482-Project-3/README.md

 ## Team Representative
 **(Name)**
-(Name) is the designated team representative responsible for submitting the project.
+Reagan is the designated team representative responsible for submitting the project.

 ---

 ## Notes
-- The project was built incrementally over three commits, with each team member contributing to key functionalities.
+- The project was built incrementally over 5 commits, with each team member contributing to key functionalities.